WELCOME TO S.R.B PUBLIC SCHOOL

 Display of House Points and Monthly Progress?

-- Each class will also keep house point records for monthly tallying of points.
+- Each class will also keep house point records for the monthly tallying of points.

 - At the end of the session, the winning house will be presented with the House Trophy.